CtrlK

 Progressive Disclosure

 The content is well-organized with clear section headers and logical grouping, but it's a monolithic file with no references to external files for detailed content.
-The glassmorphism variants, full component library, color system, and layout patterns could be split into separate reference files, keeping SKILL.md as a concise overview with pointers.
+The glassmorphism variants, full component library, color system, and accessibility rules could benefit from being split into separate reference files.
+For a skill of this length, inline everything reduces navigability.

 2 / 3